snowplow/documentation/docs/recipes/recipe-marketing-attribution/index.md

 GROUP BY 1;
 ```

-## 2. Track events to create a real dataset
+## 2. First insights using your customer data

 When you've completed this section, you should learn something about how you acquire real customers!

 #### Auto-track page views via GTM
-[Tracking real page view events](https://docs.snowplow.io/docs/try-snowplow/tracking-events-with-try-snowplow/) is very simple, especially if you have Google Tag Manager connected to your website (or your personal blog if you just want to see how it works!) - just copy the snippet from the Snowplow UI into a custom HTML tag.
+[Tracking real page view events](https://docs.snowplow.io/docs/try-snowplow/tracking-events-with-try-snowplow/) is very simple, especially if you have Google Tag Manager connected to your website (or your personal blog if you just want to see how it works!) - just copy the snippet from the Snowplow UI into a custom HTML tag or directly into the `<head>` section of your website.

 ![](images/gtm.gif)

+The process will be similar for any popular tag management solution.

 #### Run the same SQL on this dataset
 Now run the same SQL snippets from step 1 on this new data in Postgres and don't forget to update the conversion logic to something that makes sense for your website such as: